 This time capsule was dedicated and then placed under the west side steps of the Historic Capitol by the Florida Sesquicentennial Commission in 1992.
 It is to be opened in 2045.

 Items placed in the time capsule were chosen to reflect Florida life in 1995.
-Among those 128 items are a Florida Sesquicentennial T-shirt, a Florida State flag, toothbrush, grocery receipt, toy manatee, traditional Seminole Indian doll and a 1994-1995 Florida Vacation Guide.
+Among those 128 items are a Florida Sesquicentennial T-shirt, a Florida State flag, toothbrush, grocery receipt, toy manatee, Seminole doll, and a 1994-1995 Florida Vacation Guide.

 This is the west side of the Historic Capitol from the east entrance of the new Capitol.
 From 1845 until 1922 the Florida Capitol was symmetrical.
 This was changed in 1923 with the addition of a west wing.
 That wing reached right up to the entrance of the new Capitol and was removed during the 1980s restoration.